dharmab/bmw-f750gs-f850gs/known-issues.md

 - Avoid dense traffic
 - Lane split/lane filter in dense traffic (if legal in your area)
+- Avoid riding the clutch when riding at low speeds
-- If clutch overheats, pull over to side of road.
+- If clutch overheats, pull over safely and turn the engine off.
 Allow bike to cool down a bit and then adjust clutch lever as necessary.
 Remember to loosen clutch lever when parking at your destination to avoid overtensioning the cable when the bike is fully cooled.